Barney Norris: Early life

-Norris was born in Chichester in West Sussex, later moving to Wiltshire where he attended Bishop Wordsworth's School, Salisbury.
-He read English at Keble College, Oxford, and creative writing at Royal Holloway, University of London.
+Norris was born in Chichester in West Sussex, later moving to Wiltshire where he attended Bishop Wordsworth's School in Salisbury.
+He studied English at Keble College, Oxford, and creative writing at Royal Holloway, University of London.

 Career

-After leaving university, he set up the touring Up in Arms Theatre Company with the director Alice Hamilton, and worked in the theatre as assistant to Thelma Holt, Michael Frayn, Peter Gill and Max Stafford-Clark, before becoming a full-time writer.
-He is an associate artist at the Watermill Theatre, teaches creative writing at the University of Oxford and writes regularly in the national press, including book reviews for the Guardian.
+After leaving university, he founded the touring Up in Arms Theatre Company with the director Alice Hamilton, and worked in the theatre as assistant to Thelma Holt, Michael Frayn, Peter Gill, and Max Stafford-Clark, before becoming a full-time writer.
+He is a lecturer in creative writing at the University of Oxford, and reviews fiction regularly for The Guardian.